MCCTeam/MCCTeam.github.io/docs/guide/README.md

 # Introduction

-Minecraft Console Client (MCC) is a lightweight cross-platofrm open-source Minecraft TUI client that allows you to connect to any Minecraft server, send commands and receive text messages in a fast and easy way without having to open the main Minecraft game.
+**Minecraft Console Client (MCC)** is a lightweight cross-platofrm open-source Minecraft TUI client that allows you to connect to any Minecraft server, send commands and receive text messages in a fast and easy way without having to open the main Minecraft game.

 It also provides various automations that you can enable for administration and other purposes, as well as extensible C# API for creating Bots.

+It was originally made by [ORelio](https://github.com/ORelio) in 2012 on the [Minecraft Forum](http://www.minecraftforum.net/topic/1314800-/), now it's maintained by him and many other contributors from the community.

 ## Features